Health Insurance Portability and Accountability Act (HIPAA)

 LawVu enables you to operate LawVu in accordance with your CJIS compliance obligations.
 The Criminal Justice Information Services (CJIS) Security Policy is a comprehensive set of guidelines and requirements established by the U.S. Federal Bureau of Investigation (FBI).
 The CJIS Security Policy is designed to protect the confidentiality, integrity, and availability of Criminal Justice Information (CJI), which is sensitive data used by law enforcement and criminal justice agencies.

-It is your responsibility to ensure you meet your CJIS compliance and before you upload CJI to the LawVu Services, you must ensure that you enter into the appropriate contractual terms with LawVu, including purchasing the LawVu Services in our US Government Stack.
+It is your responsibility to ensure you meet CJIS compliance requirements.
+Before you upload CJI to the LawVu Services, you will need to make sure that you enter into the appropriate contractual terms with LawVu, including purchasing the LawVu Services in our US Government Stack.